tmzt/isymtope/README.md

 Running the example

 ```
+cargo build
 cargo test
 ```

 You will find the output for this example in `output/test_output3.html`.

-Note, the javascript actions for the links are currently hard-coded so you will have to modify the resulting html or the Rust source.
+Note, the action names for the links are partially hardcoded, so you will need to modify the Rust code if you change them.